 How did it come to pass that the “deconstruction” of this obscure institution – the “draining of the swamp” – would become a core aim of the Trump administration, impacting everything from judicial appointments to the federal budget and regulatory policy?
 Could public aversion to policies and practices for which the administrative state was sometimes surreptitiously and other times overtly responsible explain President Trump’s rise?
 What was the intellectual basis for the argument that the administrative state need be dismantled in the first place?

-The answers to these questions and many more lie in the underappreciated but revolutionary scholarship of Professor John Marini, collected in his timely, comprehensive, accessible new book, Deconstructing the Administrative State.
+The answers to these questions and many more lie in the underappreciated but revolutionary scholarship of Professor John Marini, collected in his timely, comprehensive, accessible new book, Unmasking the Administrative State.